Mortgage Programs After Bankruptcy And Foreclosure

 - After the bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale, the credit scores needed to be re-established after they found new employment

-- For those who had a history of bad credit prior to the economic event did not qualify
+- Those who had a history of bad credit prior to the economic event did not qualify

 - Underwriters expected to see no late payment history